Princess Máxima in Rome

 Princess Máxima also had meetings with Mr Da Silva, Director-General of FAO, Amir Abdulla, WFP’s CEO, and Kanayo Nwanze, President of IFAD.

 Since September 2009, Princess Máxima is special advocate of the Secretary-General of the United Nations, Ban Ki-Moon.
-On June 2011, the Princess was appointed as honorary chair of the G20 Global Partnership for Financial Inclusion (GPFI).Filed under Dutch Royals
+On June 2011, the Princess was appointed as honorary chair of the G20 Global Partnership for Financial Inclusion (GPFI).Filed under The Netherlands

-Tagged Inclusive Finance, Italy, Patronage, Queen Máxima, United Nations, Working Visit.
+Tagged Inclusive Finance, Italy, Patronage, Queen Máxima of the Netherlands, United Nations, Working Visit.